irynadiudiuk/Dev_Ops_Mentorship_Program/SysV/README.md

 - When init process starts, it becomes the parent (with PID=1) or grandparent of all of the processes that start up automatically on Linux system.
 - The first thing init does, is reading its initialization file, ```/etc/inittab```.
 This instructs init to read an initial configuration script for the environment, which sets the path, starts swapping, checks the file systems.
 - None of the scripts that start and stop the services are located in ```/etc/rc<x>.d/```.
 All of the files there are symbolic links that point to the actual scripts located in ```/etc/init.d/```.
 These links can be created or deleted without affecting the actual scripts that kill or start the services.
-- The symbolic links to the various scripts are numbered in a particular order so that they start in that order.
-You can change the order in which the services start or are killed by changing the name of the symbolic link that refers to the script that controls the service.
+- The symbolic links to the various scripts are numbered in a particular order so that they start or be killed in that order.
+You can change the order in which services start or are killed by changing the name of the symbolic link that refers to the script that controls the service.
+- The letter "S" at the beginning of the link indicates that the process should start and the letter "K" that the process should be killed. **"S09myservice"** - this name of the link implies that the process will be started and will be the 9th in the queue to be started on that runlevel.
 - If the same number is used multiple times, a particular service with this number will be started or stopped  at the same time as other services with this number.
 ____________________________________________